bijokmathew/Taste-Buds-Restaurant-App/README.md

 * This website gives options to Customer to create an account and they can sign-in to thier account for booking the table.
 Also cutomer can view all his booking and they can update/ delete booking in future.

 * Website administrator can view all reservations and he can accept or decline reservations as per business requirements.

+### User stories

+  #### First Time Visitor Goals
+   * As a first time visitor I can find business hours , contact details, address.
+   * As a first time visitor I can find out what kind of food they serve from their menu.
+   * As a first time visitor I can find information about how to make a reservation at the restaurant.
+   * As a first time visitor I can send a message to the restaurant for any specific information

+  #### Frequent Visitor Goals
+   * As a frequent visitor I can create an account so that I can make a reservation online.
+   * As a frequent visitor I can view the menu before booking the table.
+   * As a frequent visitor I can login and find my current bookings.
+   * As a frequent visitor I can change or cancel my prevoius booking

  ### Target Audience